Faculty Development Lead, Lecturer in Historical Theology

-PhD candidate, Vrije Universiteit Amsterdam (the Netherlands) in partnership with International Baptist Theological Study Centre
+PhD candidate, Vrije Universiteit Amsterdam (the Netherlands) with International Baptist Theological Study Centre

 BioCaleb has served at ABTS since 2011 through a partnership with Ras Beirut Baptist Church in Beirut, Lebanon.
 Caleb and his wife, Nicolette, are involved in a variety of social and humanitarian ministries through Ras Beirut Baptist Church and have lived in Lebanon since 2008.
 They have two daughters and one son.
-Outside of academic life, Caleb enjoys playing football (soccer), woodworking, and cycling.
+Outside of the classroom, Caleb enjoys running, woodworking, and doing things outdoors.